Eggysgames/BetChess/README.md

 # Custom Changes

 - Change Background Colour to Grey (Done) ///Change in global.css using tailwind or seperate pages bg-slate-500
+- Add an image in background blurred out (In Progress)

 # Play